snac-cooperative/technical-docs/Specifications/Resource Relation.md

 ### Description of new fields and tables

-We will add fields to table related_resource, and (perhap?) create new table related_resource_name.
-We will have to go back to the originally extracted SNAC CPF files because we need additional fields from both MODS and EAD.
+We will add fields to table related_resource, and create new table related_resource_creator (was related_resource_name).
+We will have to go back to the originally extracted SNAC CPF files because we need 2 additional fields from MODS (datafield 040$a, 300), and 1 field from EAD (prefercite).

-In the case of MODS we need 2 fields.
+From WorldCat MARC we need:

-1) the original WorldCat "institution identifier" which is either an OCLC Symbol or a Marc Organization Identifier.
-A software pipeline will process this data into additional fields in table related_resource, as well as new constellations for each repository.
+1) The original WorldCat 040$a "institution identifier" which is either an OCLC Symbol or a Marc Organization Identifier.
+We already have this data, and a software pipeline is processing this data into additional fields in table related_resource, as well as new constellations for each repository.
 Ideally, the new constellations will have an address and other geographic information as part of their place element.

-2) the 300 extent data which is human readable information about the size/extent of the archival materials
+2) The 300 extent data which is human readable information about the size/extent of the archival materials

 In the case of EAD we need the \<prefercite> element where there is no \<repository> element.
 We will review the data since the two elements are not supposed to be interchangable.
 Element prefercite contains the